RBVI/enhancedGraphics/README.md

 - `arcstart` *Double* - *Default: `0.0`*

-  The angle in degrees to start the slices. `0` points east, `90` points south, etc.
+  The angle in degrees to start the slices. `0` points east, `90` points north, etc.

 - `arcdirection` *String* - *Default: `counterclockwise`*